kodadot/subwork/README.md

 ---
 If you want to contribute to this repository check out the issues or submit an issue.

+`package.json` is in docs, as multiple deployments might be integrated in the future

 To contribute to the code fork the repository, clone it by running `git clone` and run:

 ```
+cd docs
 pnpm install
 pnpm run docs:dev
 ```